 I also like to share.
-I am an industry speaker and regular contributor to Graphic Arts Magazine and News from the Printerverse.
-I am the President of Xplor Canada, a member of the Xplor ABOD, and a returning mentor for the Ontario Summer Company, a Government initiative for youth entrepreneurship and employment.
+I am an industry speaker and regular contributor to Graphic Arts Magazine.
+I am a past-President of Xplor Canada, a member of the Xplor ABOD, and mentor for the Ontario Summer Company, a Government initiative for youth entrepreneurship and employment.

 Book me for your next marketing, sales or educational event.

 Schedule a 1:1 consultation.
 Learn how we help companies tell their story to a new generation of print and business buyers.

 Today’s marketing departments are working with very tight budgets and resources.
 Sometimes there are projects that arise that don’t merit the hiring of additional, full-time resources, but are just too much for the existing team to execute successfully.
 I can help lessen the burden and execute on specific projects such as webinars or tradeshows.
 I work with the Marketing team to ensure that objectives are met, enabling the team to focus on their day-to-day marketing needs, and large-scale goals.